 Charitable trusts can be used to:

-For more information on how trusts function after a death, you can visit https://www.kctrust.co.uk/blog/what-happens-to-trusts-in-wills-following-a-death.
+For more information on how trusts function after a death, you can visit this guide on what happens to trusts in wills following a death.

 Business Succession Planning

 Business succession planning is a critical area where trusts play a vital role.
-Business owners use trusts to ensure the smooth transition of their business to the next generation or other designated successors.
+Business owners use trusts to ensure the smooth transition of their business to the next generation or other designated successors — while potentially benefiting from Business Property Relief (BPR) for IHT purposes.

 The benefits of using trusts in business succession planning include:

-- Protection: Trusts protect the business from potential disputes or mismanagement by successors.
+- Protection: Trusts can protect business assets from potential disputes, divorce claims against family shareholders, or mismanagement by inexperienced successors.

-By utilizing trusts, business owners can ensure that their legacy continues uninterrupted, while also providing for their beneficiaries.
+By utilising trusts for business succession, business owners can ensure that their legacy continues uninterrupted while providing for their family — and keeping the business wealth within the family for generations.

 Planning for the Future